Top 7 Ethereum RPC providers for DeFi in 2026

 async for log in wss_w3.socket.process_subscriptions():

-print(f"Liquidation at block {log['result']['blockNumber']}: "
+print(f"Liquidation at block {log['result']['blockNumber']}")

 asyncio.run(stream_liquidations())